aaltonewmedia/learn.newmedia.dog/content/about/_index.md

 ## Who created this website?

+Matti Niinimäki
-Matti Niinimäki, Senior University Lecturer at Aalto University.
+Senior University Lecturer
+Programme Director of the Master's Programme in Art and Media
+Aalto University

 ## Why does it exist?